seandavidreed/seandavidreed.github.io/projects/GestureMidiController.md

 For the next change, I optimized the control flow in the main program loop.
 Since it is more often that keys are not pressed, I put the `when key is not pressed` conditional statements before the `when key is pressed` statements, which were contained in an `else if`.
 Therefore, the program would only check both statements for a given key if it was in fact pressed.

 Finally, I reorganized everything into a header and source file, renaming the namespace to `wf` for WaveForm.
 I put in a lot of work today, and the results were worth it!
 Very satisfying indeed.

+### 2/27/2023
+Goal: to create a class for different tuning temperaments.
+In this class, I included my original `justIntonation` function and a new `equalTemperament` function.
+To accomplish this, I needed to learn how to declare a class in a header file and define the class in the related source file.
+I found [this resource](https://www.cppforschool.com/tutorial/separate-header-and-implementation-files.html) helpful.
+I went ahead and replaced the previous sfmlPractice1 file with the latest one.